 Being a good role model is an important part of being a sixth former.
-Our students are given the opportunity to develop their leadership skills and embody our School and Sixth Form values in many ways.
+Our students are given the opportunity to develop their leadership skills and embodyour School and Sixth Form values in many ways.
 Alongside their academic studies, students can become involved in activities which help to develop their communication and teamwork skills, as well as helping to embed resilience and independence.

-One of our strengths is that our Sixth Form is part of a wider school community and students have the opportunity to be a subject ambassador supporting staff and students in the school.
-This involves
+One of our strengths is that our Sixth Form is part of a wider school community and students have the opportunity to be a subject ambassador supportingstaff and students in the school.
+This involves mentoring younger students in lessons or after school clubs or helping them with their reading.
+Sixth Formstudents run dance and drama workshops, homework club, sports teams, debating club and many more.

 Student Leaders organise fundraising events for national charitable organisations but students also regularly support charities in the local community.
-Student Leaders also plan team building and fun events with their peers.
+StudentLeaders also plan team building and fun events with their peers.
 We hope that you will become involved.